Master Schedule Smoothing

 Setup Considerations:

-Check if the smoothing hours added to a pay cycle should be included in regular to count towards the overtime threshold.
+Check if the smoothing hours added to a pay cycle should be included in regular hours to count towards the overtime threshold.

 The paid code should be added to the payroll file.